CiscoDevNet/ise-servicenow/README.md

   - Defining the ServiceNow Business Rule
 9. Testing the Overall Solution

 ## STEP 1.
-CREATE ERS Account in ISE
+Create ERS Account in ISE

 From the ISE Admin portal, navigate to Administration -> System -> Admin Access -> Administrators -> Admin Users and click on "Add" -> "Create an Admin User"